cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Prerequisites

-I recommend checking the following prerequisites if you want to follow along with this series on your own computer.
+I recommend checking the following prerequisites if you want to follow along with on your own computer.

 ### Unity